 LogMeOnce is another great Password Manager that can be used for Free.
 It comes in both Free as well as Pais plans, but the Free option seems promising.
 You will get some pro features that are only available in the paid plans of other Password Managers for free in LogMeOnce and one among them is the Multi-Factor Authentication with Pin, Fingerprint, or Password, making it one of the best and safest password manager of all time.

 LogMeOnce has both consumers as well as business/enterprise edition of Password Managers.
 If you are choosing a Password Manager for home usage then the Consumer option is what you are looking for and if you want to manage passwords of your employee in your company then you should go with the Enterprise edition which is slightly on the expensive side.

 SplashID is the last FREE Password Manager in this list of the best password manager for 2019.
 This is yet another cross-platform Password Manager available for Windows, Android, iOS, and browsers.
 Sign up for a new account on Splash ID then create a master password and then start feeding all your password into their servers.

 SplashID has both Free as well as Paid plans.
 The paid plan is called SplashIDPro and comes with some cool features that are not available in the free version.
 You can check SplashID with the link given below and create an account yourself.
 As of now, SplashID is having more than 1 million

 These are some Top Password Manager for Windows, Mac, Android, iOS, and some wearable devices.
-All the software mentioned in the article are cross-platform and comes with a free plan.
+All the software mentioned in the article is cross-platform and comes with a free plan.
 If you want to level up your game and get exclusive pro features then you might want to subscribe to their paid pro plan.
 LastPass and DashLane seem to be the perfect option for any starters and LastPass is the password manager that I personally use to store my password and login credentials.